jayakumarravi1991/react-practice-project-2025/vite-project/README.md

 11. Build-in Components vs Custom Components?
 12. React's Strict Mode component?
 13. React Developer Tools and the standalone version of React Developer Tools?
+14. what is the purpose of useCallback hook and useMemo hook? and differene between these two hooks?
+    - useCallback is specifically used to memoize functions.
+    - useMemo is used to memoize any return value, which could be a value, an object, or even the result of a function.
+15. what is the purpose of memo and useMemo hook? and differene between these two hooks?
+    - useMemo - Memoizes the **result of a computation** to prevent expensive recalculations during renders.
+This is used **inside functional components**.
+    - memo - Memoizes an entire **functional component**.
+Prevents re-rendering of the component if its props haven't changed.

 12. React's Strict Mode component?